neutrinojs/neutrino/packages/migrate/README.md

 ## Getting Started

-Run the following command to start the process.
-Substitute `<...tasks>` with the list of migration tasks you wish to run.
+The `npx @neutrinojs/migrate` command starts the process.
 Let's take a look at the help output of migrate:

 ```bash
 ❯ npx @neutrinojs/migrate --help